Health Promotion Resource Center

 Mary Langley, Ph.D., M.P.H., RN, ICPS, Director, is administratively and fiscally responsible for all aspects of HPRC.
 Dr. Langley is an experienced administrator and trainer.
 She is certified in prevention professional.
 Dr. Langley has developed many innovative prevention-training models for community-based prevention providers in both urban and rural areas.
 She has many years of experience working with the faith community, has been a leader in recruiting and is an experienced grant writer.
 Dr. Langley has been instrumental in establishing and obtaining funding for prevention programs in faith/community-based settings.

 Sarah Laster, B.S., ICPS, Associate Director, is responsible developing and monitoring budgets and coordinating the daily operations of HPRC.
 Ms. Laster is a certified trainer with expertise in program development and evaluation.

-Debera Ayers, B.S., CPS, Program Manager, is responsible for the API (Alcohol Prevention Initiative) of the Georgia Strategic Prevention System.
+Debera Ayers, B.S., ICPS, Program Manager, is responsible for the API (Alcohol Substance Abuse Prevention Initiative) of the Georgia Strategic Prevention System.